michael-dez/michael-dez.github.io/_posts/2022-02-14-Route53Records.md

 ```

 ## Get the CLI Skeleton
-I may try out a [command line tool](https://stedolan.github.io/jq/) to interact with serialized data soon but until then let's just make some yaml for the request.
+Write some yaml for the request.
 ```bash
 aws route53 change-resource-record-sets --generate-cli-skeleton yaml-input > change-record.yaml
 ```
 That gives us the skeleton.
-I changed the action to upsert, name to jenkins.bigkea.com, type to A, and public IP to value.
+I changed the `Action:` to `UPSERT` (updates record if record exists/inserts new record if record doesn't exist), `Name:` to `jenkins.bigkea.com`, `Type:` to `A`, and `Value:` to my public IP.
+I deleted unused lines so if you were making a `cname` record, you would change value to `CNAME` and fill out the cname specific lines using an original skeleton.
 ```yaml
 HostedZoneId: '<zone-id>'  # [REQUIRED] The ID of the hosted zone that contains the resource record sets that you want to change.
 ChangeBatch: # [REQUIRED] A complex type that contains an optional comment and the Changes element.